 SARS-CoV-2 IgG Seroconversion ELISA Kit

 This kit is provided for in vitro diagnostic (IVD) use only by clinical laboratories certified to perform moderate or high complexity tests in the United States.
 It is also available labeled for research use only (RUO) upon request.
 This test has not been reviewed by the FDA.
 The assay is currently being considered for Emergency Use Authorization.
 Negative results do not preclude acute SARS-CoV-2 infection.
 If acute infection is suspected, direct testing for SARS-CoV-2 is necessary.
 Results from antibody testing should not be used to diagnose or exclude acute SARS-CoV-2 infection.
 Positive results may be due to past or present infection with non-SARS-CoV-2 coronavirus strains, such as coronavirus HKU1, NL63, OC43, or 229E.
+Not for the screening of donated blood.

 - Sensitivity: 97% (>14 days post symptom onset, n=37), 100% (>21 days, n=32)